flyingmachine/brave-clojure-web/content/6-do-things.md

 impressed.

 Thus concludes our Clojure data structures primer.
-Now it's time to dig in to functions and see how these data structures and be used!
+Now it's time to dig in to functions and see how these data structures can be used!

 ## Functions